lupeski/rn-stylish/README.md

 	});
 ```

-**Note for Single-Theme Mode:** In single-theme mode, access all styles from `theme.staticStyles` (not `theme.themeStyles`).
+**Note - Single-Theme Mode:** In single-theme mode, access all styles from `theme.staticStyles` (not `theme.themeStyles`).
 ThemeMode switching functions will have no effect.

 ### Step 2: Create Themed Styles